 Our ergonomics consultancy program helps businesses learn more about implementing effective ergonomic practices in their workplace.

-Ergonomics is a vital component of retail with an objective of ensuring employees can perform their jobs effectively, safely and comfortably.
-Our specialist Lead Ergonomist Melanie Swann has worked with some of our largest customers, advising on the optimal layout of equipment within the retail and many other industries.
+Ergonomics in the workplace has the objective of ensuring employees can perform their jobs effectively, safely and comfortably.
+Our specialist Lead Ergonomist, Melanie Swann, has worked with some of our largest customers, advising on the optimal layout of equipment within the retail and many other industries.

 What is ergonomics (or human factors)?